 Elaine is available to present any of the following programs to any group.
-Most programs last from 45 minutes to one hour, except for the program on Civil War Photography.
+Most programs last from 45 minutes to one hour, except for the programs on DAR and DNA, and Civil War Photography.

 Learn to trace and document your family genealogy.
 You will be shown the correct way to fill out pedigree charts and family group sheets, including adding family information into online trees or genealogy software, as a way to start recording information about your family.
 An overview of the census will be illustrated.
 You will learn about various types of records to search.
 Different brands of genealogical software will be explained, as well as the most popular online family tree services.
-DNA testing will be briefly discussed, and much more.
+DNA testing will be discussed, and much more.
 A Beginner’s Guide will be available.
 This is a 1 1/2 hour presentation.

 Bridger Family Association Trip to England